ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 {: #faq_esxi-change-name-ip}
 {: faq}

-The ESXi server names and IP addresses cannot be changed because they are registered for Windows DNS resolution.
+The ESXi server names and IP addresses cannot be changed because they are registered for Windows® DNS resolution.
 Changes might result in failure during deployment or failure of vCenter Server functions.

 Don't use the **Rename Device** feature on the {{site.data.keyword.cloud_notm}} user interface to change ESXi server names.
-This function changes the FQDN of the ESXi server, but the configured vCenter Server and the Windows VSI host registrations will be incorrect and might cause failures.
+This function changes the FQDN of the ESXi server, but the configured vCenter Server and the Windows VSI host registrations are incorrect and might cause failures.
 {:note}

 ## Can I disable root access on my ESXi servers?